Peter Gee: Work in development and renovation

 In addition to pursuing his artistic career, Peter Gee renovated and restored twenty-some historic and unusual buildings in Soho and Tribeca.
 One of these was the Puck Building, which he operated with his partner Paul Serra in the 80s and early nineties.
 In 1994, Gee bought the Cape Cod School of Art in Provincetown Massachusetts and began to restore the buildings while living in the old student dormitories with his family.
 He taught Summer classes at the reopened school, which he renamed the Hawthorne School of Art.
 The school was resold after his death.

 Death

 In late 2005, Peter Gee fell ill and was incorrectly diagnosed with walking pneumonia by his physician.
 On 1 December 2005, he died of lymphoma at the age of 73.
-He is survived by his wife Olga Opsahl Gee, his sister Mavis Finmore, and his sons Brandon, Odin, and Harry.
+He is survived by his wife Olga Opsahl Gee, his sister Mavis Finnemore, and his sons Brandon, Odin, and Harry.
 Odin Gee manages his father's estate.